-Tense Aleppo evacuations resume before U.N. vote
+Aleppo evacuations resume after stand-off over villages

 They have been waiting for the chance to leave Aleppo since the ceasefire and evacuation deal was agreed late last Tuesday, but have struggled to do so during days of hold-ups.
 The weather in Aleppo has been wet and very cold and there is little shelter and few services in the tiny rebel zone.

 Assad is backed in the war by Russian air power and Shi'ite militias including Lebanon's Hezbollah movement and Iraq's Harakat al-Nujaba.
-The mostly Sunni rebels include groups supported by Turkey, the U.S. and Gulf monarchies.
+The mostly Sunni rebels include groups supported by Turkey, the United States and Gulf monarchies.

-In the square in Aleppo's Sukari district, organizers gave every family a number to give them access to buses.
+In the square in Aleppo's Sukari district, organizers gave every family a number to allow them access to buses.

 "Everyone is waiting until they are evacuated.
 They just want to escape," said Salah al Attar, a former teacher with his five children, wife and mother.